rasatria01/list-problems-solutions/.github/pull_request_template.md

+## 📌 Summary

+Explain what your pull request does.
+You can tick more than one scope below.

+### Scope of this PR

+- [ ] 🧠 Add new solution(s)
+- [ ] ✅ Add or update test case(s)
+- [ ] 🏃 Add or update test runner(s)
+- [ ] 📄 Documentation changes (README, etc.)
+- [ ] 🛠️ Fix bug or improve existing feature
+- [ ] 🔧 Other (please describe below)

-## 📝 Description
+### Description

-Please include a summary of the changes and the related problem:
+Please describe the changes and purpose of this pull request.

-- Related Problem: [Day XX - Problem Name]
-- Language used: [e.g., Python, TypeScript, PHP, etc.]
+Example:

+> Add Day 05 solution in Python
+> Fix failing test case in day02.json
+> Add Swift test runner

+---

-## 📋 Checklist
+## 🧪 Checklist Before Requesting Review

-- [ ] My code follows the repo's naming conventions (e.g., `dayXX/dayXXname.ext`)
-- [ ] I have tested my solution and it works as expected
+- [ ] I’ve tested my changes locally
+- [ ] My changes do not break existing workflows

+---

-## 💡 Additional Notes
+## 🗒️ Additional Notes (Optional)

-(Optional) Any extra context, assumptions, or interesting approaches?
+Add any extra context, screenshots, or questions here.